jsiegenthaler/homebridge-eosstb/README.md

 * **name**: The displayed name of your device.
 Default is UPC TV, you can set it to whatever you want.
 Mandatory.

 + **country**: Your UPC country.
 Must be one of ch, nl, be-nl, be-fr, or at.
-Optional, default is ch
+Optional, default is ch (because that is where I live)

 * **username**: Your login username for your My UPC account.
 Normally an email address.
 Mandatory.

 * **password**: Your password associated with your My UPC account.
 Mandatory.

-* **playPauseButton**: The command issued to the UPC Box when the Play/Pause button in the iOS remote is tapped.
+* **playPauseButton**: The command issued to the UPC Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.

-* **backButton**: The command issued to the UPC Box when the Back button in the iOS remote is tapped.
+* **backButton**: The command issued to the UPC Box when the **BACK** button in the iOS remote is tapped.
 Normally Escape.
 Optional, defaults to Escape if not found.

-* **infoButton**: The command issued to the UPC Box when the Info button (i) in the iOS remote is tapped.
-As the iOS Remote has no Menu button, the Info button should be used to access the menu.
+* **infoButton**: The command issued to the UPC Box when the Info button (**i**) in the iOS remote is tapped.
+As the iOS remote has no Menu button, the Info button should be used to access the menu.
 This is what the Info button is set to MediaTopMenu.
 Optional, defaults to MediaTopMenu if not found.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found.